 The return of the Irreecha celebrations to Addis Ababa in 2019 also triggers reflection on ethnic elements.
 The stories reported on OBN and OMN assert that the Oromo ethnic group has become a winner over the group whom they call neftegna, which literally means armed group.
 While it is a religious or cultural celebration, the media use words as well as tone to undermine other political and ethnic groups.
 Similar reports were observed in the media in connection with the call of Jawar.
-The stories reported on OMN on October 23, 2019 frequently used the word neftegna and the phrase 'Down, down,

-Generally speaking, DW tends to accuse the Amhara region. neftegna' which has a negative connotation for the Amhara ruling group.
+The stories reported on OMN on October 23, 2019 frequently used the word neftegna and the phrase 'Down, down, neftegna' which has a negative connotation for the Amhara ruling group.